Undergraduate Honors Program

 - Request More Information

-Nova Southeastern University is known for our small classes, which allow for a more personal, interactive environment.
-With our Undergraduate Honors Program, classes are even more selective and allow for additional benefits to the students.
-The direct interaction with full-time faculty allows students to gain a more comprehensive, interactive approach to their learning process.
-Students are free to explore ideas, ask creative questions, and become more innovative in their thinking processes.
+- Faculty Mentorship - The direct interaction with full-time faculty allows Honors students to gain a more comprehensive, interactive approach to their learning process.
+Students are free to ask creative questions and become more innovative in their thinking processes.

-- Co-Curricular Experience - Students in the Honors program connect classroom experience with experiences outside the classroom.
-This may include support for study abroad opportunities, speakers, and social activities.
+- Co-Curricular Experiences - Students in the Honors program connect classroom experience with experiences outside the classroom.
+This may include support for study abroad opportunities, speakers, exclusive workshops and seminars, and social activities.

 - Individualized Study - Opportunities will be available for students to conduct undergraduate research studies or study abroad.